klauspost/compress/README.md

 The linear time compression can be used as a "better than nothing" mode, where you cannot risk the encoder to slow down on some content.
 For comparison, the size of the "Twain" text is *233460 bytes* (+29% vs. level 1) and encode speed is 144MB/s (4.5x level 1).
 So in this case you trade a 30% size increase for a 4 times speedup.

 For more information see my blog post on [Fast Linear Time Compression](http://blog.klauspost.com/constant-time-gzipzip-compression/).

+This is implemented on Go 1.7 as "Huffman Only" mode, though not exposed for gzip.

 # gzip/zip optimizations
  * Uses the faster deflate